OSCNWeb/Courts/judges/cindy-truong.md

-﻿---
+---
-fname: 'Cindy'
+fname: Cindy
-lname: 'Truong'
+lname: Truong
 id: 1039
-published: false
+published: true
 layout: judge-bio
 ---
 Judge Cindy Truong was elected to the Bench by the voters of Oklahoma